tdelhomme/R-tips-tricks/README.md

   ## TCGA data

-  1. [TCGA IDs to barcodes](): this script takes in input a txt file and change all TCGA IDs (e.g. 5c1d7b4c-7c3b-4d20-bb38-c4451313dc18) to its corresponding barcode (e.g. TCGA-18-3409).
+  1. [TCGA IDs to barcodes](): this script takes in input a txt file and change all TCGA IDs (e.g. 5c1d7b4c-7c3b-4d20-bb38-c4451313dc18) to its corresponding barcode (e.g. TCGA-18-3409) IN THE HEADER.
 This can help handling TCGA files containing IDs likes focal-level CNV files.